mpate154/MA222FinalExamGenerator/README.md

 Given the past exams for the three exams given throughout the semester, I made 3 text files with all the exams from each test (ex. all exam 1's were in a text file).
 I tried to use a converter but because of the different formats (some docx, some scanned jpegs, and some pdf), it was easier to copy and paste each exam manually.

 I took three questions from each exam of three to create a new exam.
-It doesn't look exactly like the Professor's exams in terms of format because it's jsut a printed version of each question, so if you do generate more than 1 exam, you may want to skip to the next line in between them.
+It doesn't look exactly like the Professor's exams in terms of format because it's just a printed version of each question, so if you do generate more than 1 exam, you may want to skip to the next line in between them.
 If not, the numbers will give away when the next exam starts.
 Enjoy and I welcome critiques!

 ## Table of Contents
 - [Get this generator](#two-ways-to-use-this-generator)